Bind to a particular interface

 [08:40:41] <thiago_home> create the socket, bind, connect, then call setSocketDescriptor on QTcpSocket.

-#3 Updated by phon about 12 years ago
+#3 Updated by phon over 15 years ago

 more additional info for windows: